ucldc/rikolti/README.md

 FETCHER_DATA_DEST=file:///Users/awieliczka/Projects/rikolti_data
 MAPPER_DATA_SRC=$FETCHER_DATA_DEST
 MAPPER_DATA_DEST=$FETCHER_DATA_DEST
+CONTENT_DATA_SRC=$FETCHER_DATA_DEST
+CONTENT_DATA_DEST=$FETCHER_DATA_DEST
+CONTENT_DEST=file:///Users/awieliczka/Projects/rikolti_content
 ```

 Each of these can be different locations, however.
 For example, if you're attempting to re-run a mapper locally off of previously fetched data stored on s3, you might set `MAPPER_DATA_SRC=s3://rikolti_data`.

+In env.example you'll also see `CONTENT_DATA_MOUNT` and `CONTENT_MOUNT` environment variables.
+These are only relevant if you are running the content harvester using airflow, and want to set and of the CONTENT_ environment variables to the local filesystem.
+Their usage is described below in the Airflow Development section.

 ### Docker